 At USP we recognize the arts as essential components of a comprehensive education leading to the full development of the individual.
 Intro to Art Techniques includes a series of artistic activities that develop creativity, motor skills, and an aesthetic sense in our students.
 They have fun as they learn about:

 At USP we encourage our students to participate in activities outside the classroom, thus facilitating a way to make new friends, find new interests, and deepen their social and intellectual growth.

 EXTRA-CURRICULAR ACTIVITIES SCHEDULE

-This schedule is developed only for the second semester of the 2022-2023 school year (January 17th to June 23th).
+This schedule is developed only for the first semester of the 2023-2024 school year (August 28th to December 15th).
 Some changes are expected each semester, depending on the enrolled student groups.